JuliaRheology/RHEOS.jl/paper/paper.md

 ## Extracting parameters, selecting models and comparing materials require standardised tools

 Because understanding of materials is often dependent on summarising their behaviour with a model, one must be able to test and compare a broad range of models to inform model selection and reliably identify material parameters.
-There are currently very limited options available in the public domain [@Bobrheology; @seifertPythonToolsAnalysis2019], and most research groups have to invest significant effort developing custom software.
+There are currently very limited options available in the public domain [@Bobrheology; @seifertPythonToolsAnalysis2019], and most research groups have to invest significant effort into developing custom software.
 An open-source standardised library of models and fitting algorithms would support the rheology research community and make analysis more systematic, transparent and reproducible.